pianomanfrazier/techblog/content/courses.md

 1. Each chapter has the resulting code in [ellie-app](https://ellie-app.com)
 1. You get access to the **code**.
 Each chapter is tagged with git so you can see the app in its current state while we build it.
 1. **HTML diffs**.
 You can see a diff of the code each chapter and see the changes as the app is developed.
-1. **Videos** for some of the things that were hard to explain in writing.

 ### Table of Contents